OSC/ood-documentation/source/enable-desktops/modify-form-attributes.rst

 .. warning::

-   If you have any :ref:`install-desktops-customize-desktop-app-custom-job-submission` configuration files that use this attribute, they will receive empty strings ``""``, so you will need to test if they are blank before handling them.
+   If you have any :ref:`enable-desktops-custom-job-submission` configuration files that use this attribute, they will receive empty strings ``""``, so you will need to test if they are blank before handling them.

 Hard-code a Form Field
 ----------------------